eeeds/MLOps-Camp/7-Project/README.md

   )
 ```
 ![Registered model](images/mlflow-registered-model.PNG)
-# Orchestation of the project
+# Orchestration of the project
 I'm going to use [Prefect](https://prefect.io/) to orchestrate the project.
 ## Install prefect
 ```